 There are many recommended methods for cleaning a glass oven door, but hot soapy water or cream cleaner and a bit of elbow grease should clean it well enough for you to be happy with the results.

-How to Clean the External Surface of Your Oven
+How Do You Clean the External Surface of Your Oven?

 Cleaning the surface of your oven should be easy.
 As you don’t cook on this part of the oven the only reason to clean it will be to get rid of day-to-day dust that gathers in your home or any spillages that might occur from time-to-time.